NicMcPhee/intro-to-evolutionary-computation/text/_pages/02-simple-search-algorithms.markdown

 A number of search algorithms, including both breadth-first and depth-first search, have a shared structure.
-They have an _open_ collection of nodes that still need to be explored, which initially just contains the root node of the search tree (i.e., the starting point).
-Then the search process involves selecting a node `next-node` from `open`.
+They have an _frontier_ collection of nodes that still need to be explored, which initially just contains the root node of the search tree (i.e., the starting point).
+Then the search process involves selecting a node `next-node` from `frontier`.
 We then check to see if `next-node` is a goal state; if it is then we're done!
-If not, then we compute the _child_ nodes and add them back into `open` to be (possibly) explored in future iterations.
+If not, then we compute the _child_ nodes and add them back into `frontier` to be (possibly) explored in future iterations.

 Also, because there are a lot of ways that search algorithms can spin off into what are effectively infinite loops, I'm going to add a `max-calls`